luan03/pindorama/README.md

 # pindorama

-A simple way to monitore and visualize your web performance data through the graphs.
+A simple way to monitore and visualize your web performance data through graphs.

 ## Install